 More Daiquiri recipes

-I'm indebted to the following for their input and recipes during what was a very enjoyable afternoon of Daiquiri making.
+I'm indebted to the following for their input back on that now distant and very enjoyable afternoon of Daiquiri making.

 Davide Segat, Punch Room, London

 60ml Light white rum